 MIT is committed to creating and maintaining a culturally and racially diverse environment, but this diversity is hollow unless the individuals that comprise MIT can communicate with each other.
 The Committee on Race and Diversity’s job is to make sure communication happens, demonstrating MIT’s high-level recognition that numerical diversity is necessary, but not sufficient, for a vital campus.

 The Committee on Race and Diversity (CRD) is a Standing Institute Committee that reports to the President.

 The CRD Grants are intended to promote diversity and inclusion at MIT, and to help offset the costs of such events and programs.
 CRD grant proposals are organized along five core themes that are intended to provide a diversity of event options, offer learning opportunities for all those involved, and ensure that the grantees and CRD learn from the experience.

 There are two grant proposal cycles with submission deadlines of November 1 and March 1 each year.
-Apply by submitting your CRD Grant Application online.
+Proposals must be completed by an MIT faculty host, administrative officer, or other MIT administrators with valid MIT certificates.
+You will need valid MIT certificates to access the CRD Grant Application.

 The proposals must be be aligned with the CRD Mission, and demonstrate some impact on diversity and inclusion at MIT.

 CRD’s mission is to foster better relations among diverse racial and cultural groups and to help the community realize the benefits of its cultural and racial diversity.
 Its grants program is designed to support programs and activities that promote multicultural understanding and positive race relations within the MIT community.